haoai-1997/Deep-learning-Survey-for-Omnidirectional-vision/Room Layout Estimation/DuLa-Net/paper.md

 - dataset: PanoContext dataset, and Realtor360 dataset (self-collected)

 - Abstract: We present a deep learning framework, called DuLa-Net, to predict Manhattan-world 3D room layouts from a single RGB panorama.
 To achieve better prediction accuracy, our method leverages two projections of the panorama at once, namely the equirectangular panorama-view and the perspective ceiling-view, that each contains different clues about the room layouts.
-To learn more complex room layouts, we in- troduce the Realtor360 dataset.
+To learn more complex room layouts, we introduce the Realtor360 dataset.
 - Contributions:
 (1) We propose a novel network architecture that con- tains two encoder-decoder branches to analyze the in- put panorama in two different projections.
 These two branches are further connected through a feature fusion scheme.
 This dual-projection architecture can infer room layouts with more complex shapes beyond cuboids and L-shapes.
 (2) Our neural network is an important step towards build- ing an end-to-end architecture.
 Our network directly outputs a probability map of the 2D floor plan.
 This output requires significantly less post-processing to obtain the final 3D room layout than the output of the current state of the art.